 Hua Chen, Department of Biology, UIS:

 My research interests concentrate on ecosystem ecology, global change ecology, and restoration ecology.
-My research projects at Emiquon focuses on carbon and nitrogen dynamics of restored wetland and prairie.
+My research projects at the Emiquon Preserve focus on carbon and nitrogen dynamics of restored wetland and prairie.
 In particular, I am interested in understanding how ecosystem restoration influence carbon dynamics in these ecosystems using a combination of observational studies, field experiments, and simulation modeling.

 Stephen Johnson, Department of Chemistry, UIS: